kgrid/kgrid-shelf/docs/configuration.md

     ```

 ### `kgrid.shelf.manifest`
 - Specify the path to a json file that contains a list of references to KOs that will be loaded on startup.
 Existing KOs in the shelf directory will be overwritten if they are contained in the manifest.
 This can be set to a file path, or a URL.
+Check out a properly formatted manifest in the [latest release of the Example Collection](https://github.com/kgrid-objects/example-collection/releases/latest).
   - Default Value: none
   - Command line (file path):
     ```bash